Yugarakshini/Backend-projects/README.md

 ## Screenshots

 1. **Login Page:**
    - Gradient background with a centered login form.
+Allows user to enter Username and password
 2. **Registration Page:**
    - Similar to the login page but allows new users to register.
 3. **Dashboard:**